-We cannot currently estimate our future liquidity requirements or future capital needs which will depend on capital required to introduce our new product and the staffing and support required along with the timing and amount of future revenues and product costs.
+We cannot currently estimate our future liquidity requirements or future capital needs, which will depend, amongst other things, on capital required to introduce our new product and the staffing and support requirements, and the timing and amount of future revenues and product costs.
 We anticipate that demands for operating and working capital could grow rapidly based on decisions regarding staffing, development, production, marketing and other functions and based on factors outside our control.
-Accordingly additional capital will be required during the next twelve months.
-No assurances can be provided that any future debt or equity capital will be available to us.
-Failure to quickly produce and sell our new product and timely obtain any required additional capital in the future will have a material adverse affect on the Company.
-Our ability to continue as a going concern is in substantial doubt and is dependent upon achieving a profitable level of operations and until then obtaining additional capital.
+We believe we have sufficient capital to sustain our operations for the next twelve months, although no assurances can be given.
+Additionally, no assurances can be provided that any future debt or equity capital will be available to us under favorable terms, if at all.
+Failure to quickly produce and sell our new product and timely obtain any required additional capital in the future will have a material adverse effect on the Company.

-Our future capital requirements, cash flows and results of operations could be affected by and will depend on many factors that are currently unknown to us, including:
+Our future capital requirements, cash flows and results of operations could be affected by and will depend on many factors that are currently unknown to us, including, amongst other things:

-- the timing of the availability of our new product line for sale to customers; - decisions regarding staffing, development, production, marketing and other functions; - the timing and extent of any market acceptance of our products; - the costs, timing and outcome of planned production and required customer and regulatory compliance of our new products; - the costs of preparing, filing and prosecuting our patent applications and defending any future intellectual property-related claims; - the costs and timing of additional product development; - the costs, timing and outcome of any future warranty claims or litigation against us associated with any of our products; and - · the timing and costs associated with any new financing.
+- decisions regarding staffing, development, production, marketing and other functions; - the timing and extent of any market acceptance of our products; - the costs, timing and outcome of planned production and required customer and regulatory compliance of our new products; - the costs of preparing, filing and prosecuting our patent applications and defending any future intellectual property-related claims; - the costs and timing of additional product development; - the costs, timing and outcome of any future warranty claims or litigation against us associated with any of our products; and - the timing and costs associated with any new financing.